 Anything involving magnates with children is fun!
 This is a great phonics activity to use on your fridge.
 If you do not have the resources to make your own word cards, they do sell these magnates online.

 To make this game cut pieces of magnates and write words on them.
 Children can rearrange the words to make sentence, they can do this individually, together or play it as a racing game.
 After they make their sentences, they should be reading them aloud.
-This game can easily be played without magnates and can be substituted for index cards.
+This reading game for kids can easily be played without magnates and can be substituted for index cards.

 8. Word Search

+Easily one of the most popular reading games for kids is a word search.
 There are plenty of printable you can find online to have your child practice finding words inside a bunch of letters.
 This is also an activity that can easily be made at home.
 Use letters from the alphabet and scramble them up, pick 10 words to make inside the scrambled letters.
 Children will have to find the words inside the scrambled letters and circle them.

 9. Sentence Jenga

 Jenga is another game that can easily be made into helping children read.
 Take the Jenga blocks and write words or sentences on them depending on your child’s English level.